Eligibility Requirements and Program Policies

-Below are core standards that must be met to be eligible to register a .pharmacy domain name.
-To learn more about program policies, please read the following documents.
+The following requirements must be met to be eligible to apply for and register a .pharmacy domain name.

-The following types of businesses may apply for approval to register a .pharmacy domain name:
+The following types of organizations may apply for approval to register a .pharmacy domain name if they offer prescription drugs or prescription drug-related products, services, or information via the internet:

 - Human Pharmacy